donkennie/donkennie/README.md

 - 😊 Pronouns: He/him
 - 👋 Hi, I’m kennie.
 A Software Engineer.
-- 👀 I’m currently learning Microservice.
+- 👀 I’m currently learning Microservice and Kubernetes.
-- 🌱 I’m a c# learner- a backend developer.
+- 🌱 I’m a c# enthusiast- a backend developer.
-- 💞️ I’m looking forward to collaborating on my new project.
+- 💞️ I’m looking forward to working with you to see how I can bring your ideas to reality.
 - 📫 How to reach me?
-09057317586-via my telephone number OR my gmail address, ajeigbekehinde160@gmail.com.
+09128207000-via my telephone number OR my gmail address, ajeigbekehinde160@gmail.com.

 ---